 Additionally, priority will be given to projects that provide law-related service to the public, which help meet an otherwise unmet need.

 Applications must be received by March 1 of each year.
-The application deadline for 2014 is now closed.

 Any Young Lawyer Organization affiliated with Young Lawyers Division (Affiliate) under Articles 3.1 (a) or 3.1 (b) of the YLD Bylaws is eligible.
 There is no limit to the number of applications an Affiliate can submit.
 Each subgrant is valid for a one year time period.